cybertec-postgresql/pgwatch2/README.md

 * Easy extensibility by defining metrics in pure SQL (thus they could also be from business domain)
 * Non-invasive setup, no extensions nor superuser rights required for the base functionality
 * Global or DB level configuration of metrics/intervals
-* Central config DB based operation or local config file based for better automation (Ansible, etc)
+* Central config DB based operation or local config file based for better automation (Ansible, etc) or ad-hoch/test mode for monitoring a single DB.
+See b
 * Intuitive metrics presentation using the [Grafana](http://grafana.org/) dashboarding engine.
 Set of dasboards provided
 * Optional alerting (Email, Slack, PagerDuty) provided by Grafana
 * PgBouncer and AWS RDS graphing/alerting supported in addition to PostgreSQL